JIPCAD/JIPCAD.github.io/docs/lang-ref/generators.md

 * `point_idlist`: a list of points of the form `point1` `point2` ...
 * `pointId`: the name of the point

-Faces within a mesh cannot be rotated, translated, etc.: this is reserved for an instance of the mesh.
+Individual faces within a mesh cannot be rotated, translated, etc.: these commands are reserved for mesh instances.
 </details>

 ## Funnel